 You are here

-In our quest to eat healthy, its important to consider that we need different foods at certain times of our lives – for example, a pre-schooler who is rapidly growing and very active compared to an elderly person have vastly different food requirements.
+In our quest to eat healthy, its important to consider that we need different foods at certain times of our lives – for example, a pre-schooler who is rapidly growing and very active compared to an elderly person will have vastly different food requirements.

 The information on the following pages outline the food and drinks our body's require during each of the main stages of life.
 The information is based on the New Zealand Ministry of Health Eating and Activity Guidelines and includes handy tips for helping you achieve healthy, balanced eating at any age.